 Rowan joined the New Island Capital team in July of 2016 as the EA and Project Coordinator for the office.
 Prior to this role, she supported a team of financial advisors at AllianceBernstein and most recently worked at a local San Francisco art gallery, managing the day to day of the gallery and implementing large-scale art exhibits.
 In her free time, she can be found checking out local artists, trying new recipes, and listening to live music.

 Shelley joined the New Island Capital team in April 2013 as the office’s Front Desk Assistant.
 Now, as Operations Manager, it is her responsibility to keep the office running smoothly and the team well-fed.
-Her days are spent supervising the Administrative team, managing vendor relations, supporting recruiting efforts, conducting Accounts Payable, leading special events, and most recently assisting in the design and remodel of the new office space in San Francisco.
+Her days are spent supervising the Operations team, managing vendor relations, supporting recruiting efforts, conducting Accounts Payable, leading special events, and most recently assisting in the design and remodel of the new office space in San Francisco.
 She holds a BA in Communication Studies from Cal Poly, San Luis Obispo.
 When Shelley is not at the office, you can find her exploring new bars and restaurants, baking, or burning off her findings at the gym and local hiking trails.